UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 E.g., for research outputs you can adjust the years to harvest with the parameter *PURE_RESOUT_YEARS* and the maximum number of records to harvest with *PURE_RESOUT_MAX_RECS_TO_HARVEST*.

+Pure has two APIs, a READ and a CRUD API.
+The Pure READ API ("old" API) is only for reading data from Pure.
+The Pure CRUD API ("new" API) can be used to create, read, update and delete data in Pure (hence the name: CRUD).
+You do not need to specify which API you want to use, the script will be able to determine it for you
+(just include the API key in the initialization file).
+The author recommends to use the READ API.
+You can use both of them to harvest data from Pure, but each of them has its own advantages and disadvantages:
+* The Pure READ API has a number of filters, which allow to reduce data requested from Pure on the Pure server, thereby preventing this data to be sent to the computer which is running the Pure harvest script, and for the harvest script, to process all this data.
+  E.g., the READ API has a filter for persons, so only active persons in Pure will be sent to the harvesting computer, thereby reducing the number of persons to process in the harvest script from all persons in Pure to only active persons in Pure.
+  Another filter is the start and end publication year for research outputs.
+  This makes it possible for the Pure harvest script to only process research outputs from a certain year, instead of all research outputs in Pure.
+This prevents potential memory problems.
+* The Pure CRUD API allows the Pure administrator to specify which Pure fields are allowed to be sent from the Pure server to the computer that is running the Pure harvest script.
+  This allows for only sending data that is requested.
+However, since this API is in development, a lot of the filters present in the READ API do not exist (yet), especially the filters mentioned in the previous bullet.
+That means, if you run the Pure harvest script, you might encounter memory problems while harvesting research outputs due to the number of research outputs in Pure, unless you set *PURE_RESOUT_MAX_RECS_TO_HARVEST* in the Pure harvest script to some suitable value.

 ### Harvest of Utrecht University datasets